Saturday May 19, 2018

 Check out the video for "Old Fashioned Gal" HERE.

-Songwriter and vocalist KAT EDMONSON’s fourth album, Old Fashioned Gal, is set for release April 27 on Spinnerette Records.
+Songwriter and vocalist KAT EDMONSON’s fourth album, Old Fashioned Gal, is out now on Spinnerette Records.
 NPR Music’s “Songs We Love” premiered the title track, noting, “Edmonson is astute with her references, and canny about the flirtation at the center of the song.”
 NPR goes on to describe the upcoming LP saying “The album is a handsome showcase for her songwriting, which has grown ever more confident over the last decade, nostalgic in tone but clear-eyed in the application.”
 Read the full piece HERE..

 Rich in affection for the past but bracingly alive in the present, the 11 original songs on Old Fashioned Gal tell a story––actually, a classic Hollywood “movie” that took shape in Edmonson’s imagination as she began to write them.
 These songs have all the feeling and the craft, even the entertaining bounce, of the Great American Songbook, from Irving Berlin to Joni Mitchell but they are unmistakably Kat Edmonson’s songs, taking the full measure of her own voice, literally and figuratively.
 The inimitable voice in which she sings is a musical prism, crystalline and precise, refracting and transforming what shines through it.
 The voice in which she writes is clear, intensely aware and to the point––an “old fashioned gal” in the here and now.